HappyPotatoHead/projectgarden/content/Project for Fun/Self-hosting/Self-Hosting.md

 ![[google_drive_pricing.png]]

+Th
-Thus, my self-hosting/homelabbing journey began.
+us, my self-hosting/homelabbing journey began.
 It started with [[NextCloud]].
 Once I have made my cloud storage, I moved on to my own [[Navidrome|music streaming server]].
 But I was still oblivious to the number of features that [[Tailscale]] really has, so I was connecting to my servers in a less secure way (*It was still secure since it's a VPN, but I was exposing more ports than I had to and I didn't have https*)

 So after the [[Reverse Proxy with Nginx|nginx]] configuration was done, I now have a complete cloud server and music streaming server!